 The CHF is a multi-donor pooled-fund mechanism.
 It provides flexible and predictable financing of donor resources to the most critical humanitarian needs under the direction of the Humanitarian Coordinator (HC).

-In 2013, the CHF had received $78.5 million to fund projects in line with the HAP’s objectives and identified priorities.
+In 2013, the CHF had received US$71 million in new contributions to fund projects in line with the HAP’s objectives and identified priorities.
 In addition to new contributions the Fund had a programmatic carryover of US$ 28,3 millions from the previous year.
 The CHF in DRC is called the Pooled Fund.

 The CHF provides grants to UN humanitarian agencies and international and national NGOs.
 The HAP provides overall strategic guidance for the CHF.

 The CHF has two allocation modalities: the standard allocation and the reserve.

-Each year, one or two standard allocations are conducted after a consultative process to allocate the bulk of funding.
+Each year, one standard allocation is conducted after a consultative process to allocate the bulk of funding.
 The HC also maintains a reserve fund as a rapid response mechanism to respond to unforeseen emergencies as they arise and to support strategic programmes, such as the United Nations Humanitarian Air Service (UNHAS) and Rapid Response to the Movement of Populations (RRMP).

-The CHF has become the largest source of funding for humanitarian response; it has represented approximately 17 per cent of all funding received through the HAP since 2006.
+The CHF continues to be the largest source of funding for humanitarian projects in the DRC, representing approximately 11 per cent of funding received through the HAP in 2013.